anyshake/homepage/docs/AnyShake Observer/quick-start.md

 Before you start, make sure you have the following:

- - AnyShake Observer is installed on your computer, version is `v3.0.0` or later.
+ - AnyShake Observer is installed on your computer, version is `v3.3.0` or later.
  - You have installed any of the following databases: PostgreSQL, MySQL, or SQL Server, assuming the database engine is PostgreSQL, database name is `observer`, username is `postgres`, and password is `passw0rd`.
- - AnyShake Explorer is running in 24 bit mode, and hardware is connected to your PC, assuming the corresponding serial port is `/dev/ttyUSB0` (if you are using Windows, the serial port is something like `COM1`), baud rate is `115200`.
+ - AnyShake Explorer is connected to your PC, assuming the corresponding serial port is `/dev/ttyUSB0` (if you are using Windows, the serial port is something like `COM1`), baud rate is `115200`.

 ## Quick Configuration